EmilyEmmi/MarioHunt/wiki/mini.md

 ## SKIPPING STARS:
 What if the Star is too hard, with no end in sight?
 If that's the case, use **/skip** to vote to skip this star.
 Half the lobby must agree.

+## SUPER DYING SKILLS
+Runners take two (2) extra points of damage any time they get attacked.
+Be careful!

 ## What Stars are assigned?
 Every star in the game is eligible, with the following exceptions:
   - No castle stars (toad, mips)